 Skip to content

-Yoga, Vitamin D, Arthritis
+Yoga, Vitamin D, Arthritis, joint pain relief

 Vitamin D deficiency is common nowadays.
-Many people don’t even realize they are deficient until their doctor tells them.
+Many people don’t realize they are deficient until their doctor tells them.
 If you suspect you might be vitamin D deficient, check out these signs and symptoms.

-The human body requires vitamin D to absorb calcium from food and build strong bones.
 In addition, vitamin D helps regulate blood pressure, insulin levels, immune system function, mood, sleep patterns, and more.

 What is Vitamin D

-Symptoms of vitamin D deficiency
+Symptoms of Vitamin D Deficiency

 Vitamin D deficiency may manifest in a variety of ways, including fatigue, back pain, hair loss, and symptoms of depression.

-Vitamin D Deficiency And Rheumatoid Arthritis
+Vitamin D Deficiency ~ Rheumatoid Arthritis (Joint Pain Relief)

-The body needs vitamin D to absorb calcium, which is essential for building strong bones.
+The body needs vitamin D to absorb calcium, essential for building strong bones.
 Too little of this vital nutrient can lead to having thin, soft, and brittle bones, known as osteomalacia in adults and rickets in children.

 What is Arthritis?

-Rheumatoid Arthritis is similar in the fact that the treatment is relatively the same with different medications being the only real difference.
+Rheumatoid Arthritis is similar in that the treatment is relatively the same, with different medications being the only real difference.
 With Rheumatoid Arthritis, the immune system attacks the membrane that encloses the joints.
-This can destroy cartilage and bone within any joint affected and like Osteoarthritis, it is not curable.

 How to Manage Arthritis